 A third, although marginal, difference is that hikers have the ability to pitch ultralight shelters which use trekking poles for structure.

-If you’re on a bike, some of these shelters may seem to offer a fabulously lightweight and packable solution for a bikepacking expedition.
+If you’re on a bike, some of these minimal shelters may seem to offer a lightweight and packable solution for a bikepacking expedition.
 But you’ll have to buy/make/bring an additional set of poles to set them up.
-These poles will have no other use, which cancels out the weight savings.
-If reducing your luggage is really your top priority, consider using the bike itself to support a tarp shelter.
+These poles will have no other use, which adds bulk and cancels out the weight savings.
+If reducing your luggage is really your top priority, consider using the bike itself to support a tarp shelter, or use a bivvy bag.

-The following tents are specifically recommended for cycle touring and bikepacking, and have been extensively road-tested by the community.
+The following tents come specifically recommended for cycle touring and bikepacking, and have been extensively road-tested by the community over decades of riding and millions of miles.

-Some of these recommendations are inspired by my interviews with highly experienced riders who have spent countless miles and years road-testing these tents.
-Others are tents that frequently appear in trip reports and receive unanimously positive reviews from real-world users.
-The listings are fully updated to reflect the latest models and prices for the 2024 season.
+Some of these recommendations are inspired by my conversations with other highly experienced riders who have spent countless miles and years road-testing these tents.
+Others frequently appear in trip reports and receive unanimously positive reviews from real-world users.
+The listings are fully updated to reflect the latest models and prices for the 2025 season.

 We’ll start with low-budget tents for short and simple trips, move on to the most popular tents in the mid-range for general cycle touring and bikepacking service, and work our way up to the most durable lightweight tents for world-ranging rides of months or years.

-To finish, we’ll looking at a few examples of specialist tents suited to the weight and pack size restrictions faced by ultralight bikepackers with minimal frame luggage (though this niche is not my usual focus).
+To finish, we’ll look at a few minimalist tents suited to the weight and pack size restrictions faced by the currently trendy niche of ultralight bikepackers with frame luggage alone.

-For each tent, you’ll find links to manufacturer’s websites where you can get detailed, up-to-date specifications.
-Wherever possible, I’ve included links to online retailers in the UK, USA, Australia, and Canada offering the best deals I can find (affiliate links are marked with an asterisk; you can find out more about my affiliate policy here).
+For each tent, you’ll find links to manufacturer’s websites where you can get detailed, up-to-date.
+Wherever appropriate, I’ve included links to online retailers in the UK, USA, Australia, and Canada (affiliate links are marked with an asterisk (*) – read my affiliate policy here; short version: it helps cover costs!).

 These are not the only tents that’ll do the job.
 In fact, the tent you already have in the garage/basement/attic/storage unit might be perfectly adequate, as you don’t really need any of this fancy gear anyway.

-But I can promise you the listing below represent the very best of what the global cycle touring and bikepacking community is using today.
+But I can promise you the listings below represent the very best of what the global cycle touring and bikepacking community is using today.

 Wild Country is the budget marque of the premium British manufacturer Terra Nova.
-The 1.95kg Zephyros Compact 2 takes more than a little inspiration from Hilleberg’s Akto, a favourite high-end tent for minimalists since it was popularised by TV outdoorsman Ray Mears.
+The 1.9kg Zephyros Compact 2 takes inspiration from Hilleberg’s popular but expensive Akto.
 It requires staking out at each end, but you get a lot of interior space for a reasonably low weight and with a single pole supporting a single-pitch structure.

-The “Compact” tag was added to the name in 2020, with the tent now featuring shorter pole sections for a more convenient 30×16cm packed shape for bikepacking luggage and small panniers, as is fast becoming the trend.
+The “Compact” tag was added to the name in 2020, and the tent updated in 2021 with shorter pole sections, resulting in more convenient 30×16cm packed dimensions for handlebar harnesses and small panniers.

-There’s also a 1‑berth version which weighs in at 1.65kg, but in my opinion – especially given the small awning – the 300g you’d save isn’t worth the loss of interior storage space for your gear, unless minimising weight is your number one priority.
+There’s also a 1‑berth version which weighs in at 1.6kg, but in my opinion – especially given the small awning – the 300g you’d save isn’t worth the loss of interior storage space for your gear.
+(If minimising weight is your top priority, you’re probably looking at other tents anyway.)

-- Exclusive to Tom’s Bike Trip readers: Get 15% off the Wild Country Zephyros Compact 2 on the Terra Nova website when you use the voucher code TOMA15 at checkout.
+- Exclusive to Tom’s Bike Trip readers: Get 15% off all full-price Wild Country and Terra Nova products when you use the voucher code TOMA15 at checkout.

-Direct retailer and manufacturer Alpkit have made a splash in the UK bikepacking and cycle touring scene with their Ordos ultralight 3‑season wedge tents.
+Direct retailer and manufacturer Alpkit have made a splash in the UK bikepacking and cycle touring scene with their Ordos ultralight 3‑season wedge tents, among other products.
 I used one on a traverse of the central highlands of Armenia, and I’d still be using it if it hadn’t later been trampled by a herd of cattle.

 With 2- and 3‑berth models available and a choice of a red or green rainfly, the lightweight Ordos tents – just 1.4kg for the 2‑berth and 1.7kg for the 3‑berth in their most minimal configurations – are roomy, practical, well-ventilated, easy to pitch, and reasonably priced, doing best in warmer weather.

-The classic wedge design echoes classic tents such as the Vaude Hogan UL from Germany (see below) and Big Agnes Seedhouse from the USA.
-It’s not quite freestanding but close enough for most real-world scenarios, requiring a minimum of four stakes for a good pitch.
+The classic wedge design echoes classic tents such as the Vaude Hogan UL from Germany (see below) and Big Agnes Seedhouse.
+It’s not quite freestanding but close enough for most real-world scenarios on soft ground, requiring a minimum of four anchors for a good pitch.

 The most recent versions of the Ordos feature shorter-section collapsible poles, making the 42cm-long pack shape and size slightly more handlebar harness-friendly (though still not as friendly as other tents in this list).